zhuhanming/nus-notes-cheatsheets/ger1000/README.md

 ### Correlation Fallacy: Atomistic

-**Atomistic fallacy** occurs when we generalise the correlation based on individuals towards the aggregate-level correlation.
+> :fire: **Atomistic fallacy** occurs when we generalise the correlation based on individuals towards the aggregate-level correlation.

 ### Correlation Fallacy: Overgeneralisation

-**Overgeneralisation** occurs when we generalise a correlation based on a **subset** of individuals towards a larger set of individuals.
+> :bulb: **Overgeneralisation** occurs when we generalise a correlation based on a **subset** of individuals towards a larger set of individuals.
 No aggregation is occurring here.

 ### Correlation Phenomena: Attenuation Effect

-**Attenuation effect** is what happens when we restrict the range of one variable and cause the correlation coefficient to **decrease in strength**.
+> :fire: **Attenuation effect** is what happens when we restrict the range of one variable and cause the correlation coefficient to **decrease in strength**.
 The scatter plot should be an oval shape for this to occur.

-When this occurs, it means that both variables follow a **normal distribution.** The scatter plot should thus be an oval shape.
+> :bulb: When this occurs, it means that both variables follow a **normal distribution.** The scatter plot should thus be an oval shape.

 ### Correlation Phenomena: Removal of Data Points